How to Become a Patient

 Appeal of Dismissal

-Patients may appeal their dismissal to the appropriate Clinical Dean/Clinical Director or the Dean of the College or his/her designee for discussion and resolution.
-The Dean of the College will notify the CAO immediately of the patient’s appeal referral.
-If the dismissal is upheld, the patient is informed that he/she may appeal to the CAO of the respective college or clinic involved in the dismissal.
+Patients may appeal their dismissal to the appropriate Clinical Dean/Clinical Director or the Dean of the College or their designee for discussion and resolution.
+The Dean of the College will notify the Chief Academic Officer (CAO) immediately of a patient’s appeal referral.
+If the dismissal is upheld, patients are informed that they may appeal to the Chief Academic Officer of the respective college or clinic involved in the dismissal.